Bryceclark56/discord.py-tutorial/README.md

 Now you're going to use an embed in your response!

+These allow a more advanced formatting for your messages than a normal string provides.

 ------------------------------------

 ## Additional Resources

+Feel free to browse these resources to learn more on the topics presented in this tutorial!

 * [Python Documentation](https://www.python.org/doc/)
   * [Python Tutorial](https://docs.python.org/3/tutorial/index.html)